A systematic approach to general higher-order majorization-minimization algorithms for (non)convex optimization: Conclusions

 \section{Conclusions}

-This paper has explored the convergence behaviour of higher-order majorization-minimization algorithms for minimizing (non)convex functions that admit a surrogate model such that the corresponding error function has a $p \geq 1$ higher-order Lipschitz continuous derivative.
-Under these settings we derived global convergence results for our algorithm in terms of function values or first-order optimality conditions.
-Faster local rates of convergence were established under uniform convexity or KL property of the objective function.
-Moreover, for unconstrained nonconvex problems we derived convergence rates in terms of first- and second-order optimality conditions.
-As a future direction, it is interesting to extend these results to the stochastic settings, e.g., minimizing finite sum objective functions using a stochastic variant of algorithm GHOM.
+This paper has derived a unified analyzis of the convergence behaviour of higher-order majorization-minimization algorithms for minimizing convex/nonconvex functions that admit a surrogate model such that the corresponding error function has a $p \geq 1$ higher-order Lipschitz continuous derivative.
+Under these settings we have derived global convergence results for our algorithm in terms of function values or first-order optimality conditions.
+Faster rates of convergence were established under uniform convexity or KL property of the objective function.
+One can also notice that although the conditions for the surrogate from Assumption \ref{def:sur} were sufficienttly powerful to derive convergence results for general (non)convex problems, for deriving convergence rates in some first-order optimality criterion an additional condition \eqref{eq:unifh_domf} on the surrogate was required in the nonconex setting.
+Finally, for unconstrained nonconvex problems we have derived convergence rates in terms of first- and second-order optimality conditions.
+Hence, our algorithmic framework led to an elegant and novel convergence analysis, yielding new results or covering results that are otherwise scattered across a dozen works.